superstringman/api-docs/bot.md

 ## `DELETE /bot/commands/:id`

-Delete a command by the id
+Delete a command by the id.

 ### Example Request